mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 subsection: "Setup Push Notifications"
 ---

-### Install the Mattermost Push Notification Service
+## Install the Mattermost Push Notification Service

 Now that the app can receive push notifications, we need to make sure that the Mattermost Push Notification Service is able to send the notification to the device.
 This guide will focus on installing and configuring the push notification service.

-###### Requirements
+### Requirements

-- A linux box server with at least 1GB of memory.
+- A Linux box server with at least 1GB of memory.
 - A copy of the [Mattermost Push Notification Service](https://github.com/mattermost/mattermost-push-proxy/releases).
 - [Custom Android and/or iOS](/contribute/mobile/build-your-own/) Mattermost mobile apps.
 - Private and public keys obtained from the [Apple Developer Program](https://developer.apple.com/account/ios/certificate/).
 - A Firebase Cloud Messaging Server key obtained from the [Firebase Console](https://console.firebase.google.com).

-###### Installing & Upgrading {#installing-upgrading}
+## Installing and Upgrading

 For the sake of making this guide simple we located the files at `/home/ubuntu/mattermost-push-proxy`.
 We've also elected to run the Push Notification Service as the `ubuntu` account for simplicity.
 We **recommend** setting up and running the service under a `mattermost-push-proxy` user account with limited permissions.

 1. Download the Mattermost Push Notification Service (any version):

 `wget https://github.com/mattermost/mattermost-push-proxy/releases/download/vX.X.X/mattermost-push-proxy-X.X.X.tar.gz`

-    in the previous command `vX.X.X` refers to the release version you want to download, see [Mattermost Push Notification Service releases](https://github.com/mattermost/mattermost-push-proxy/releases).
+In this command, `vX.X.X` refers to the release version you want to download.
+See [Mattermost Push Notification Service releases](https://github.com/mattermost/mattermost-push-proxy/releases).

 2. If you are upgrading a previous version of the Mattermost Push Notification Service make sure to backup your `mattermost-push-proxy.json` file before continuing.